 Nevertheless, let’s explore this further.
 The topic of biased Roulette wheels is vast, so I will condense my professional knowledge and experience of the subject entails in an easy to understand structure which will assist you consider some of the main important and worthwhile factors.

-Aside from ensuring that Roulette wheels are evenly weighted from the manufacturing process, and maintain balance following setup and during ongoing use, this includes the static elements of the: bowl rim, upper and lower ball tracks and deflectors.
+Aside from ensuring that the wheels are evenly weighted from the manufacturing process, and maintaining balance following setup and during ongoing use, this includes the static elements of the: bowl rim, upper and lower ball tracks and deflectors.
 These can wear out or become damaged in the following ways.

 Bowl rim: Players might lean on the bowl rim, though these days casinos prevent this with perspex screens.
 Yet we often witness dealers leaning on bowl rims.
 It’s unlikely that a bias will result since the structure of a wheel base is very sturdy.
 Any imbalance is easily identified and thereafter levelled following any table movement.